Marco Island Beaches and Parks Provide a Tropical Escape Year-round

 Everglades National Park

 Located just 30 minutes from Marco Island, explore Everglades National Park.
-This 1.5-million acre ecosystem offers a glimpse into Old Florida and wildlife that live in the area.
+This 1.5-million acre ecosystem offers a glimpse into Old Florida and wildlife.

 Those who have more time should visit Ten Thousand Islands, a top place for canoeing, kayaking and wildlife.
 The area can become difficult to navigate, so it’s best to go with a local guide.